thindil/steamsky/bin/doc/MODDING.md

   encumbrance.
 - Inside help text you can use special variable `{HealingTools}` which later will be replaced with name of tool used for healing.
+- Inside help text you can use special variable `{HealingSkill}` which later will be replaced with name of skill used for healing.

 ## Goals